How to Evaluate Speech Translation with Source-Aware Neural MT Metrics: Experiments

 \paragraph{\bf In-the-wild Re-Segmentation: Results} Table~\ref{tab:in-vivoReseg} shows the quality of ASR sources in terms of LASER and WER.
-For comparison purposes, the scores obtained by automatically transcribing the manual audio segments are also provided.
-The WER is computed in both "case-insensitive, no-punctuation" mode (the standard default) and "case-insensitive, with-punctuation" mode, to highlight the ability of our refinement stage to also correct the placement of punctuation marks.
+The scores obtained by automatically transcribing the manual audio segments are also provided (rows {\tt manual audio seg}); these serve as an upper bound for the re-segmentation quality.
+The WER is computed in both ``case-insensitive, no-punctuation'' mode (the standard default) and ``case-insensitive, with-punctuation'' mode, to highlight the ability of our refinement stage to also correct the placement of punctuation marks.
+Table~\ref{tab:in-vivoReseg-SplitPerLang}, complemented with Figure~\ref{fig:plotWER-CLvsBT} and Table~\ref{tab:bonoboExample}, focuses on MuST-C ${\tt WER_{wp}}$ of ASR-by-whisper/BT-by-madlad as a representative subset of the experiments reported in aggregate form in Table~\ref{tab:in-vivoReseg}, breaking down its results across all involved language pairs; a per-language breakdown for all configurations would be impractical to present, and the trends observed here are consistent with those of all other settings.

 {\bf In-the-wild Re-Segmentation: Key observations and takeaways.}